-There are no known hazardous materials within the work areas for Segment 9.
+There are no known hazardous materials within the work areas for Segment 8.
 While hazardous materials are not expected to be used and therefore hazardous waste will not be generated, the measures described in Section 5.3 will be followed for all solid waste disposal including hazardous waste.
 While not expected to be encountered, the measures described in Section 5.9 and Appendix L will be followed if any environmental contamination is encountered during installation of each HDD.

-Protective enclosures will be utilized to protect workers, non-essential personnel, and bystanders in accordance with the requirements of OSHA Technical Manual (OTM) and shown in the Plan and Profile Drawings in Appendix C.
+Protective enclosures will be implemented to protect workers, non-essential personnel, and bystanders in accordance with the requirements of OSHA Technical Manual (OTM) and shown in the Plan and Profile Drawings in Appendix C.

 Section 4.3.3 summarizes the drilling fluids management measures that will be followed during all HDD installation.
+Section 10.3 describes nighttime work requirements for HDD operations.